 Which type of account offers the highest interest rates?

 Generally, money market accounts offer higher interest rates than regular savings accounts, but that's not always the case when comparing to high-yield savings accounts.

 It's worth it to research competitive rates for either type of account.
 Compare the annual percentage yield (APY), which calculates the total amount of interest you can earn in a year.
 Don't compare interest rate to APY, which will give you an apples-to-oranges comparison instead of an apples-to-apples comparison.
 In addition, check out monthly maintenance fees and minimum deposit requirements.

-Ally Tip: Keep in mind that online banks don’t have the overhead of traditional brick-and-mortar banks, so online banking may give you higher rates on both savings and money market accounts.
+Keep in mind that online banks (such as Ally Bank) don’t have the overhead of traditional brick-and-mortar banks, so online banking may give you higher rates on both savings and money market accounts.

 Now that you’ve compared both types of accounts, have you decided which type best meets your needs?
 Do you just want a safe place to grow your balance while you keep stashing money away?
 Or do you need a little more flexibility in how you access your funds?
 That may be the determining factor.

-When you should use a money market account
+When it's best to use a money market account

 A money market account might make sense when you want to write checks on an account, but not as many as you would with, say, a traditional checking account.